 Group tours are not for everyone though, especially Contiki.
 Here are a few things to consider before signing up:

-If you are in your late twenties or thirties, you may be one of the oldest members of the group.
-Many participants are students on a trip funded by their parents or on a gap year from school
+If you are in your thirties, you may be one of the oldest members of the group.
+Many travellers are students or young travellers on a trip funded by their parents or on a gap year from school

 You should prepare to be surrounded by hung-over people each morning and possibly kept up at night by the sounds of drunken travelers

 4. You will have at least one roommate

 Unless you pay extra you will be sharing a room with another person of the same sex.
 You might meet your future best friend or you might get kicked out of the room at 4am when he or she brings a “friend” over

 You aren’t on a luxury tour.
 Contiki do not generally offer 5-star hotels, first class transportation, or room service.